alfaromartino/nace4europe/page/config.md

              `prepath` to an empty string.
 Finally, adjust this if you want the deployed page to be in a subfolder e.g.: `YourPackage.jl/web/`.
 -->
-@def title       = "Estimates of Revenue Shares"
+@def title       = "Revenue Shares for European Countries"
 @def prepath     = "nace4europe"
 @def description = """
-                   It combines information of Eurostat and Orbis to produce estimates of revenue shares at 4- and 2-digits level.
+                   It combines information of Eurostat and Orbis to produce estimates of revenue shares at 4- and 2-digits level (NACE rev. 2).
                    """
 @def authors     = "Martin Alfaro"